mochji/synapsea/README.md

 git clone https://github.com/mochji/synapsea
 ```

-Or download the zip file from Github and unzip it.
+Or download the zip file from GitHub and unzip it.

 Once you have cloned the Synapsea repository just move or copy it to a directory where you can `require` it.